DC23/simple-django-cookiecutter/{{cookiecutter.repo_name}}/README.md

 ### Install

-1. Make sure you have Python 3.6 installed.
+1. Make sure you have Python {{ cookiecutter.min_python_version }} installed.
 This is specified in the Pipfile
 2. Make sure you have [pipenv](https://pipenv.readthedocs.io/en/latest/) installed.
 3. Then create the Python virtual environment with [Pipenv](https://pipenv.readthedocs.io/en/latest/):